Warnock Gift

 Warnock Lecture Series

 The department’s premier lecture series began in 2008 and brings to campus renowned art historians, visual artists, and critical thinkers who write about the visual experience.
 One evening lecture is scheduled per quarter and takes place in the Pick-Laudati Auditorium at the Block Museum of Art.
 The next day, students are invited to participate in a lunch-time seminar led by the speaker providing them with the opportunity to engage directly with prominent thinkers in art history and the visual arts.
-Recent speakers have included Jennifer Roberts, Marsha Haufler, Alessandra Russo in 2016-17; and Jean-Louis Cohen, Jeanette Kohl, and Jill Caskey in 2017-18.
+Recent speakers have included Drew Thompson, Emine Fetvacı, and Michael Yonan in 2022-23; and Swati Chattopadhyay, Christiane Gruber, and Rita Lucarelli in 2023-24.

 Seminar Travel Grants

 The Warnock Gift also provides funding for seminars to travel in order to view collections and exhibitions directly related to the topic of study in any given quarter.
-For example, in 2014-15, students traveled to New York with Professor Clayson to see an exhibition on Toulouse-Lautrec in advance of mounting an exhibition of their own on the artist at the Block.
-In 2015-16, Professor Hu led a group on a whirlwind day-trip to the Metropolitan Museum of Art with undergraduate students studying Chinese painting and Professor Swan traveled to Boston with graduate students exploring early modern Dutch art and trade.
-Additionally, students in Professor Escobar’s undergraduate seminar on Diego Velázquez visited two Boston museums to see works by the artist that served as the topics of their quarter-long research assignments.
+In the past, undergraduate students have traveled to New York to see an exhibition on Toulouse-Lautrec in advance of mounting an exhibition of their own on the artist at the Block, and graduate students have traveled to Boston to explore early modern Dutch art and trade.

 Warnock Publication Fund